-8.1.1 Unit commitment
+7.1.1 Unit commitment

 Unit commitment is determined within the PLEXOS simulations to minimise total system costs taking cognisance of unit start-up costs.
-Start-up costs for Pinjar units 1 - 7 were derived from assumptions provided in Jacobs' 2016 Energy Price Limits report17.
+Start-up costs for Pinjar units 1 - 7 were derived from assumptions provided in Jacobs' 2017 Energy Price Limits report15.

-Start-up costs for some other facilities were updated in accordance with confidential advice provided as part of this year's public consultation.
-Start-up costs for other Synergy and non-Synergy facilities were based on a Perth CPI escalation of the values used in the 2016-17 financial year Margin Value Review, which were provided by the former IMO.
+Start-up costs for some other facilities will be updated in accordance with confidential advice provided as part of this year's public consultation.
+Start-up costs for other Synergy and non-Synergy facilities are based on a Perth